paulboivin/Japan-Corporate-Governance-Analysis/README.md

 exercise using real public data from the Ministry of Finance, Japan Exchange Group, and World Bank.
-The analysis was built to provide the quantitative evidence base for institutional-level questions about Japan's capital markets — the kind of empirical foundation that portfolio managers, corporate strategy researchers, and financial analysts require before drawing their own conclusions.
+The analysis was built to provide the quantitative evidence base for institutional-level questions about Japan's capital markets, the kind of empirical foundation that portfolio managers, corporate strategy researchers, and financial analysts require before drawing their own conclusions.